What is Greenwashing?

 This can apply to any industry, and brands “greenwash” us when they want to capitalize on the growing demand for products that are environmentally-friendly.
 They aren’t actually putting in the time, effort and changes required to make their process or products good for the earth, but they cleverly market their branding to make it seem as though they are, so that they can profit from the trend.
 And trust us, this trend is VERY profitable.
 A 2015 Nielsen survey showed that 66% of global consumers are willing to pay more for environmentally sustainable products, and with millennials, that number jumps to 72%.
 This is a huge profit margin that mainstream brands would be losing out on if they abstained from the trend.

-Examples of areas in which a brand might greenwash consumers is by claiming that their food or supplements are more natural than they actually are (“natural” is an ambiguous term that doesn’t really mean a whole lot and can make it seem like a product is greener than it is).
-They might try to convince us that their products are free of harsh chemicals, recyclable, compostable or biodegradable, made from plants, or ethical.
+An example of how a brand might greenwash consumers is by claiming that their leggings are “planet-friendly” because they use “natural” materials (“natural” is an ambiguous term that doesn’t really mean a whole lot and can make it seem like a product is greener than it is), when in truth, when you take a look at their material breakdown, it shows a blend of cotton, polyester and spandex.
+Many brands try to convince us that their products are free of harsh chemicals, recyclable, compostable or biodegradable, made from plants, or ethical, when they might only be partly so, or not at all.

-Greenwashing extends to every industry, with brands in skincare, beauty, fashion, home goods, wellness and even travel, jumping on the green train.
+Greenwashing extends to every industry, with many brands in skincare, beauty, fashion, home goods, wellness, health, and even travel, jumping on the green train.

 This term has actually been around since the 60s, and is gaining momentum.
 The term originated when the hotel industry tried to convince guests that they were being more sustainable than they actually were, by placing notes in guest’s rooms asking them to reuse their towels to save the environment.
 This was purely done out of self-interest, as the hotel benefited from lower laundry costs.

-As the urgency to protect the earth becomes more apparent, consumers are demanding more healthy, natural, recyclable, chemical-free, and ethical options.
+As the urgency to protect the earth becomes more apparent, consumers are demanding more healthy, traceable, transparent, regenerative, chemical-free, and ethical options.
 To appear earth-conscious, socially good, and caring, corporations and brands are offering up greener versions of their notoriously infamous mainstream options.
-This practice is not only selfish and unhelpful, it muddies the green waters and makes it immensely harder for the average consumer to know if they are actually buying something genuinely good.
+This practice is not only based in pure self-interest, it muddies the green waters and makes it immensely harder for the average consumer to know if they are actually buying something genuinely good.

 So how can the average consumer who doesn’t have time to conduct official inquiries into each brand know whether they are supporting a company that is legitimate or that is simply being opportunistic?